aave-dao/aave-v3-origin/docs/3.4/Aave-v3.4-features.md

 This causes unnecessary storage reads on liquidations and mintToTreasury.
 Therefore, in Aave 3.4 the treasury was moved to an immutable, which reduces gas cost on these methods.

-### Changed implementation of aToken for UNI token in Mainnet Core pool

-In the previous version the (implementation)[https://etherscan.io/address/0x21714092d90c7265f52fdfdae068ec11a23c6248] of (UNI aToken)[https://etherscan.io/address/0xF6D2224916DDFbbab6e6bd0D1B7034f4Ae0CaB18] has a function `delegateUnderlyingTo` for the Pool admin that allows to delegate voting power of aToken suppliers to some delegatee.
-In Aave 3.4 the implementation will be changed to a default one and the function will be removed.

 ### Errors

 Aave has historically used `error codes` opposed to `Error` signatures, because there was a preference for `require(cond, error)` which did not support signatures.